 How VAT works in the UAE?

 VAT is charged on business transactions involving the supply of goods and services to customers.
 The VAT registered businesses charge VAT by adding them to the number of goods/services that are provided to the customers for either business or personal use.
 The businesses that are registered for VAT in the UAE have the right to reclaim VAT paid to suppliers on goods purchased or services received for business purposes.
 The difference between VAT charged to customers and VAT charged by suppliers is reclaimed or paid to the government by the business entity.
-It will be implemented almost all goods and services apart from food items, healthcare, and education.
-In start tax rate is very nominal i.e. five percent.
+It will be implemented in almost all goods and services apart from food items, healthcare, and education.
+At the start tax rate is very nominal i.e. five percent.
 End-user is mostly affected by the implementation of tax however business setups have to make certain changes to the process and procedure to comply with the legal requirements implemented by the government.

 All businesses with annual revenue of Dh 375,000 or more are required to submit their VAT registration online applications within 30 days of being required to be registering.
 As per the regulatory Authority Federal Tax Authority Registration (FTA), all businesses in UAE must ensure the recording of their financial transactions, apart from that VAT registration requirements have done, and ledgers are updated in time to avoid penalties.